 In support of an environment of open communication within the USF System community, the USF System will not tolerate retaliation, retribution, or reprisals against an employee or student who submitted such a good faith filing.
 Employees and students who learn of retaliation should report it immediately.
-For more information, consult USF System Policy 0-020: Retaliation, Retribution or Reprisals Prohibited, available online at regulationspolicies.usf. edu/policies-and-procedures/pdfs/policy-0-020.pdf.
+For more information on the USF System prohibition on retaliation, retribution, or reprisals, consult USF System Policy 0-020, available online at http://regulationspolicies.usf.edu/policies-and-procedures/pdfs/policy-0-020.pdf.

-What Happens to Employees or Students Who Violate Our Retaliation Policy?
+What happens to Employees or Students Who Violate Our Retaliation Policy?